-NO_x RACT Rule 2006 (includes distributed generation and certain boilers): The NJDEP adopted amendments to N.J.A.C.
+NO_x RACT Rule (2006): The NJDEP adopted amendments to N.J.A.C.
 7:27-19, Control and Prohibition of Air Pollution from NO_x, on September 8, 2005.
 The amendments were based on the OTC's March 6, 2001 model rules to control NO_x emissions tied to shortfall measures.
 The OTC model rules were created as the result of the agreement formally set forth in a "Memorandum of Understanding Among the States of the Ozone Transport Commission Regarding the Development of Specific Control Measures to Support Attainment and Maintenance of the Ozone National Ambient Air Quality Standards" (MOU), which was approved by the OTC on June 1, 2000.
 Specifically, the New Jersey amendments apply to owners and operators of certain stationary sources of NO_x emissions, including industrial/commercial/institutional (ICI) boilers, combustion turbines, and reciprocating engines.
 Owners and operators of such sources are required to achieve the emission limit specified in the rules or to comply instead with alternative requirements, such as an emission averaging plan, an alternative maximum allowable emission rate or a plan for phased compliance (repowering or use of innovative technology).
-The amendments also regulate distributed generation of electricity, consistent with the OTC recommendation in its March 28, 2001 "Resolution of the States of the Ozone Transport Commission Concerning the Creation of incentives for Additional Distributed Generation of Electric Power."
+The amendments also regulate distributed generation1 of electricity, consistent with the OTC recommendation in its March 28, 2001 "Resolution of the States of the Ozone Transport Commission Concerning the Creation of incentives for Additional Distributed Generation of Electric Power."
 The USEPA issued final approval of the New Jersey SIP revision, including these rule amendments on July 31, 2007.2 The rules became effective August 30, 2007.

 Diesel Idling Rule Changes: Since diesel engines are significant contributors of ozone and fine particulate precursors in the State of New Jersey, any efforts to control and reduce those emissions contribute to the State's attainment of the ozone and fine particulate matter NAAQS.
-On September 18, 2006, the NJDEP proposed amendments to the existing diesel idling rules.
-The rules became effective July 25, 2007.
+On September 18, 2006, the NJDEP proposed amendments to the existing diesel idling rules.3 The rules became effective July 25, 2007.
 These rules address the allowable idling duration for diesel-powered motor vehicles, and exemptions to that maximum idling limit.
 The changes reduce the allowable exemptions to a three-minute diesel idling standard.
 There were exemptions to the idling limit which allowed qualified vehicles to idle for an unlimited length of time under certain conditions.
-The revisions to the rule modify these exemptions to further limit idling in cold weather; limit the idling time for vehicles that transport people; clarify the idling rules regarding trucks waiting in line; clarify the type of vehicle which would be considered an "emergency motor vehicle", and the times which would be considered "an emergency situation"; eliminate the exemption for idling while a vehicle is in for repairs that do not require the engine to be engaged to complete; eliminate the exemption for idling while attaching or detaching a
+The revisions to the rule modify these exemptions to further limit idling in cold weather; limit the idling time for vehicles that transport people; clarify the idling rules regarding trucks waiting in line; clarify the type of vehicle which would be considered an "emergency motor vehicle," and the times which would be considered "an emergency situation;"